frequently asked questions

 What is the dahmer case about?

 The Dahmer Case is an independent, open-source intelligence (OSINT) investigation into the official story of alleged “serial killer” Jeffrey Dahmer.
-Using public records, FOIA requests, court filings, and other verifiable sources, the project challenges the mainstream narrative and presents evidence that Jeff Dahmer was innocent and symbolically trafficked through narrative imprisonment.
+Using public records, FOIA requests, court filings, government databases, and other verifiable sources, the project examines evidence that challenges the mainstream narrative and raises serious questions about the legitimacy of the case.

 Do you believe Jeff Dahmer was innocent?